Beit Yisrael: Religious institutions

+The neighborhood is populated predominantly by Haredi Jews.
 The neighborhood's main synagogue, Beit Yaakov (בית יעקב), was established in 1887 using funds donated by a donor who wished to remain anonymous.
 The marble plaque, which can still be seen on the wall, relates some of the background of the donation:

-For eternal remembrance in God's sanctuary, this study hall was built with the donation of a single donor, whose identity is hidden and mysterious, who donated 110 Napoleons with the help of Rabbi Yitzchok Yaakov, son of Yosef Shabtai from Kherson, thus the synagogue shall be named "Beit Yaakov."
+For eternal remembrance in God's sanctuary, this study hall was built with the donation of a single donor, whose identity is hidden and mysterious, who donated 110 Napoleons with the help of Rabbi Yitzchok Yaakov, son of Yosef Shabtai from Kherson, thus the synagogue shall be named "Beit Yaakov".
 The donor has stipulated that it be prohibited to change this synagogue to be used for any purpose other than a study hall for the Beit Yisrael community.
 May God command His blessing to rest on them, and they and their descendants should reap their full reward, both physical and spiritual, until the coming of Moshiach, and they should merit to see the rebuilding of the Temple speedily, in our days.

 The remaining funds for the building were taken from the Beit Yisrael community.
 Completed and established in the year 5647/1887.
 May My house be a place of prayer for Beit Yisrael for all eternity.

 There has been speculation as to the identity of this anonymous donor; a local legend holds that a wealthy resident often lent money to local businessmen.
-Once, after forgetting that one of his debtors, Rabbi Shlomo Zalman Porush, the administrator of the city's charity fund, had already repaid his loan, he asked for payment.
-Rabbi Porush insisted that he had already paid, so they went to Rav Shmuel Salant.
+Once, after forgetting that one of his debtors, Shlomo Zalman Porush, the administrator of the city's charity fund, had already repaid his loan, he asked for payment.
+Porush insisted that he had already paid, so they went to Rav Shmuel Salant.
 In such a scenario, under Jewish monetary law, the debtor must swear that he repaid the loan to the creditor.
 The debtor, even after swearing, and now absolved from paying, paid a second time.
 When the creditor discovered his error, he immediately went back to the debtor in order to return the money.
-Rabbi Porush refused the money, saying he doesn't want to take money which he made an oath over.
+Porush refused the money, saying he doesn't want to take money which he made an oath over.
 He instead donated the money to build Beit Yaakov.

-The Beit Yaakov synagogue also known as "Beis Yisroel Shtiblach" has 6 smaller rooms, known as shteiblach, in which minyanim can be found at almost any hour.
+The Beit Yaakov synagogue (also known as Beis Yisroel Shteiblach) has six smaller rooms, known as shteiblach, in which minyanim can be found at almost any hour.
 According to the synagogue administration, more people pray there daily than in any other synagogue in Jerusalem, including the famed Zikhron Moshe shteiblach.
 The entire complex was refurbished and modernized in the last few years.
 To the west of the synagogue building is the Machane Yisrael Yeshiva for baalei teshuva (returnees to religious observance).

 Many other synagogues can be found in Beit Yisrael, owing to the many Jews of various ethnic backgrounds who preferred to pray according to their local custom, including Jews from Dagestan, Kurdistan, Afghanistan, and others.
 There are also many synagogues of various Hasidic sects, including Pinsk-Karlin, Lelov, Lubavitch, and Zvhil.